 According to RepairPal, Volkswagen maintenance costs are about $676 per year on average, which is only a few dollars higher than the industry average.
 However, Volkswagen’s 2021 models show improved maintenance costs according to a recent Vincentric study.
 We’ll take a closer look at Volkswagen maintenance costs in this article.

-In addition to regular maintenance, you can expect to perform repairs on your Volkswagen after the factory warranty expires and as the car gets older.
+In addition to regular maintenance, you can expect to perform auto repairs on your Volkswagen after the factory warranty expires and as the car gets older.
 We’ve reviewed a number of the best extended car warranty companies and settled on a handful of recommendations.
 Our top picks all have great customer service ratings and industry reputations.

 Volkswagen Free And Prepaid Maintenance Plans